Foreign relations of Guyana

-After independence in 1966, Guyana sought an influential role in international affairs, particularly among Third World and non-aligned nations.
+After independence in 1966, Guyana sought an influential role in international affairs, particularly among developing countries and non-aligned nations.
 It served twice on the UN Security Council (1975–76 and 1982–83).
-Former Vice President, Deputy Prime Minister, and Attorney General Mohamed Shahabuddeen served a 9-year term on the International Court of Justice (1987–96).
+Former Vice President, Deputy Prime Minister, and Attorney General Mohamed Shahabuddeen served a 9-year term on the International Court of Justice (1987–1996).
+In June 2023, Guyana was elected as a non-permanent member to the UN Security Council.
+The country will serve on the council for a period of two years, beginning in January 2024.

 Guyana has diplomatic relations with a wide range of nations, and these are managed primarily through its Ministry of Foreign Affairs.
 The European Union (EU), the Inter-American Development Bank (IDB), the UN Development Programme (UNDP), the World Health Organization (WHO), and the Organization of American States (OAS) have offices in Georgetown.

 Regional relations

 Guyana strongly supports the concept of regional integration.
-It played an important role in the founding of the Caribbean Community and Common Market (CARICOM), but its status as the organization's poorest member limits its ability to exert leadership in regional activities.
+It played an important role in the founding of the Caribbean Community and Common Market (CARICOM), but its historic status as the organization's poorest member limited its ability to exert leadership in regional activities.
+Since discovering and developing its offshore oil and gas reserves, Guyana has been reclassified by the World Bank as a high-income country.
 Guyana has sought to keep foreign policy in close alignment with the consensus of CARICOM members, especially in voting in the UN, OAS, and other international organizations.
+In 2022, Guyana joined the Regional Security System.
+The Guyana–Venezuela diplomatic crisis has compelled Guyana to expand defense and security relations with a variety of countries, namely Brazil, the United States, India, and the United Kingdom.